Mount Prospect Public Library: Fiction/AV

 Fiction books, movies, music, audio and e-books.
 The Fiction/AV department is located on the second floor of the Library.

 Teens

 Materials for middle- and high-school students.
 A Teen Advisory Board plans Library activities and completes volunteer projects.

 Reference and Information

 Located on the second floor, research services for patrons include print resources and online databases, government documents, career and job search information, and community resources.
 The Business Reading Room and Business Reference collection includes journals, newspapers, and newsletters.

 Children

 Youth Services features materials for children up to middle school and at all stages of language development.
 The department includes a Family Place, where early readers can engage in a variety of activities to stimulate literacy; a teachers' collection; computers; games; a puppet theater; and study rooms.
 Events and programs for kids include storytimes, craft projects, and performances.

+The Library offers a unique Dial-A-Story services that provides 24/7 access to recorded content.
+Patrons can call 847-232-8600 from any phone and use the menu to navigate to various recordings.
+Children will especially enjoy story time on Dial-A-Story as it requires no internet access to use.

 Events

 MPPL offers programs and activities for adults, teens and kids.